 Exceptions and Exclusions

-While the export control regulations are comprehensive in scope, certain exceptions or exclusions may remove the controlled item or technology from being subject to the export control regulations.
-The fundamental research exclusion is the most significant for the academic research community.
-See the Fundamental Research Exclusion section for more detail.
-Other exceptions and exclusions are:
+While the export control regulations might appear to encompass a large portion of University activities, certain exceptions or exclusions may remove the controlled item or technology from being subject to the export control regulations.
+The three main exclusions that are relevant to academic institutions are:

 Public Domain/Publicly Available

 Information that is published and generally accessible to the public is not subject to export controls.
 This includes information that is available through sates at newsstands and bookstores, subscriptions, libraries open to the public or from which the public can obtain documents, through patents available at any patent office, through unlimited distribution at a conference, meeting seminar, trade show or exhibition, or through public release in any form after approval by the cognizant US government department or agency.